shadowed1/ChromeOS_PowerControl/README.md

 *SleepControl:*

-- By passively reading powerd.LATEST log, SleepControl monitors when the powerd daemon reports 'User activity stopped'.
+- By passively reading powerd.LATEST log, SleepControl monitors when the powerd daemon reports keywords like 'User activity stopped'.
 - Parsing strings like 'User activity started' or 'User activiting ongoing' tells SleepControl the user is active.
 - If 'User activity stopped' is parsed, SleepControl assumes the user is away and sleep timers begin.
 - Can turn on or off audio detection to customize sleep during multimedia playback.